-4.2.1 It is anticipated that the fieldwork will take a total of 4 weeks to complete, by a team consisting of a Project Supervisor directing up to 4 Project Archaeologists, under the management of a Senior Project Manager.
-The programme and staff resources may vary from those summarised here to reflect the local site conditions and density of archaeological remains encountered.

-4.2.2 All fieldwork undertaken by OA is overseen by the Head of Fieldwork (Oxford), Gerry Thacker MCIIfA.
+4.2.1 It is anticipated that the fieldwork will take up to 1 week to complete, including mobilisation and backfilling, by a team consisting of a Project Officer or Project Supervisor, directing a small team of Project Archaeologists, under the management of Stuart Foreman MClfA, Senior Project Manager.
+All fieldwork undertaken by Oxford Archaeology is overseen by the Head of Fieldwork (Oxford), Gerry Thacker MClfA.